nazzimlahaji/go-api-boilerplate/readme.md

-# Template for Go Language
+# Go Boilerplate

-This template provides a structured starting point for developing applications in Go.
+This Go Boilerplate provides a structured starting point for developing applications in Go Language.
 It includes essential configurations, guidelines, and dependencies to help you set up a Go project quickly and efficiently.
-By following the steps outlined in this template, you can ensure that your Go application adheres to best practices and is ready for development and deployment.
-Whether you are a beginner or an experienced developer, this template aims to streamline your workflow and enhance productivity.
+By following the steps outlined in this Go Boilerplate, you can ensure that your Go application adheres to best practices and is ready for development and deployment.
+Whether you are a beginner or an experienced developer, this Go Boilerplate aims to streamline your workflow and enhance productivity.

 ## Features

 ### Authentication with Firebase

-This template integrates Firebase for authentication, providing a secure and scalable way to manage user authentication.
+This Go Boilerplate integrates Firebase for authentication, providing a secure and scalable way to manage user authentication.
 By using Firebase, you can leverage its robust features such as email/password authentication, social media logins, and more.

 ### Monitoring with Sentry